Innovation in a historic scene

 The city of Alkmaar is located in the heart of the world’s largest tulip fields, close to magnificent sandy beaches, and surrounded by picturesque polders and quaint villages.
-Alkmaar is well known for its traditional cheese market at the Waagplein, and is a popular cultural destination for tourists from the Netherlands and from the rest of the world.
-Alkmaar is also a historical city, with almost 3,600 listed and historical buildings and 399 registered national monuments of which most are situated along the city’s old canals.
+Alkmaar is well known for its traditional cheese market at the Waagplein and is a popular cultural destination for tourists from the Netherlands and the rest of the world.
+Alkmaar is also a historical city with almost 3,600 listed historical buildings and 399 registered national monuments of which most are situated along the city’s old canals.
 The city has many medieval buildings that are still intact, most notably the tall tower of the 500 year old Grote Sint-Laurens church and the town hall (built between 1509 and 1520) which is still used by the city’s administrators.

-cover image by: Gemeente Alkmaar
+cover image by: Municipality of Alkmaar

 1254 A.D.Year of foundation